Satwa/rendu3-canvas/README.md

 - You can go beyond up/down boundaries to pop on the opposite side
 - When game is over, press R to restart
 - Score is persisted in local storage

+### How to make it better?

+- Improve mobile support
+- Setup a better gravity
+- Add a loadscreen instead of auto-starting
+- Change rhythm according to score
+- Add audio